 In the current issue of Day by Day with God

-Find out more about Day by Day with God May to August 2013:
+Find out more about Day by Day with God September to December 2013:

 Amy Boucher Pye

 24 November-7 December

 Celia Bowring has always worked alongside her husband Lyndon in pastoral ministry and, since 1983, at CARE, focusing especially on writing prayer resources and other publications.
 They love living in London and have two grown-up sons and one daughter.

 Amy Boucher Pye is a writer and editor living in North London.
 She is writing her first book, tentatively entitled Beloved Am I. An American by birth, she delights in all things British, especially her husband and children.

 Jane Grayshon, a midwife, mother and vicar's wife, is a popular speaker and writer of nine books including her bestselling autobiography and, most recently, a poignant book that sheds light on a child's experience of abuse (www.janegrayshon.com).

 Rosemary Green divides her time between her supposedly retired husband, her local church and her family, with 14 grandchildren aged from 5 to 24.